 Finally, after settling on the provider that’s right for you, all that’s left is the application process.
 This generally entails collecting the necessary personal documents, completing an application or interview and in some—but not all—cases, getting a medical examination.
 Note that there are policy providers that do not require medical examinations at all, so if that facet of the process is a non-starter for you, you may want to ask providers up-front whether that is a requirement for them or not.

 After completing all of the necessary paperwork, tests and interviews, you simply need to wait for approval, sign any outstanding documents and, when the time comes, pay for your policy.

-Wondering what voluntary life insurance is?
-Bankrate can help.7 min read Sep 06, 2022
+Wondering if the life insurance payout you got is taxable?
+Bankrate can help.7 min read Aug 11, 2023

 What is reduced paid-up life insurance?
 Bankrate explains.6 min read Aug 11, 2023

 Bankrate explains how life insurance premiums work and why they are so personalized.8 min read Aug 10, 2023

 If you’re dealing with a life insurance claim denial, Bankrate can help.6 min read Aug 08, 2023

 Finding life insurance while recovering from addiction is hard.
 Bankrate can help.8 min read Aug 08, 2023

 The face value of a life insurance policy is the amount your beneficiaries receive.7 min read Aug 08, 2023